hdesai17/chemoproteogenomics/README.md

 ## Custom Database Generation

 Generate sample-matched peptide variant-containing databases from VCFs.
-Both minimal Uniprot ID FASTA headers ~or detailed headers~ can be used in searching mass-spectromtery based proteomics data
+Both detailed Uniprot ID FASTA headers or minimal headers can be used in searching mass-spectromtery based proteomics data

 #### Before Running
  1. Download or clone the repo